 Midway licensed Space Invaders from Taito to release within North America in late 1978 and it wasn’t a surprise that it was an instant hit just like it was in Japan.
 Midway much like Taito had a hard time keeping up with the demand for the game as the North American market fell in love with the game.
 The popularity of the game within North America created a marketing phenomenon which saw Space Invaders themed merchandise to be created such as T-shirts, hats and dolls to name a few.
 Space Invaders was the first Japanese created video games to reach an overwhelming success in North America and opened the door for Japanese video game companies to expand into the North American market.

 Space Invaders single handedly took video games to another level, out of the realm of novelty and proved that the video game industry was here to stay.
 The video game industry was now starting to be viewed by the public as a major entertainment media just like the movie, music and television industry was seen.
-Some credit Space Invaders as the game that revolutionized the video game industry, this one game has generated over $500 million to date and kicked off the beginning of the era known as the golden age of video arcade games.
+Some credit Space Invaders as the game that revolutionized the video game industry, this one game has generated over $2.7 billion in gross revenue and kicked off the beginning of the era known as the golden age of video arcade games.

 Atari continued to lead the industry with new innovative ideas and released Lunar Lander in 1979.
 Although the game wasn’t particularly successful it was the first video arcade game to use vector graphics which was an important step for both Atari and the video game industry.
 This was an important step for Atari as vector graphics were the base of their next game Asteroids which became Atari’s most successful video arcade game and this was an important step for the industry as it inspired the creation of many classic arcade games.